-The study examined two groups of students during and after a heat wave: One who lived in newer, air-conditioned dorms, and another who lived in older, brick, hot-as-hell-in-the-summer dorms.
+The study examined two groups of students during and after a heat wave: One who lived in newer, air-conditioned dorms, and another who lived in older, brick, hot-as-hell-in-the-Boston-summer dorms.
 The ones who lived, studied, ate and slept in dorms without air conditioning scored 13 percent worse in cognition tests, with 13 percent slower reaction times, than the students who lived in an environment of climate-controlled bliss.

 “Normally, heat studies are done on the elderly and the very young because that’s where you see the severe effects,” explains Jose Guillermo Cedeño Laurent, the study’s lead author and associate director of the Healthy Buildings Program at the Harvard T.H.
 Chan School of Public Health.
 His group at Harvard, however, is interested in work like this that affects everyone.

 “We see in places like Boston that buildings designed to harness heat [in winter] could actually put buildings to the limit of performance — and we identified something we call indoor heat waves,” says Cedeño Laurent.
 Ever notice how many buildings keep getting hotter even after the sun goes down?
 This is what he’s talking about — and according to this study, it affects how much sleep you get, which affects your cognition the next day.